 What Is Perception?

-Perception is the process by which we select, interpret and organize data to create a logical sequence which is meaningful.
+Perception is the process by which we select, interpret and organise data to create a logical sequence which is meaningful.
 Perception can be dependent on the stimuli we receive, how we respond to those stimuli and the conditions of our surroundings when we receive the stimuli.

-Now, every marketer works on maximizing their gains through perception.
+Now, every marketer works on maximising their gains through perception.
 This is an essential topic of consumer behaviour as the perception of a product is the make it or break it deal for the given product’s life cycle.

 The four cornerstones of perception are:

 Selective attention is when you select some particular inputs/stimuli and choose to ignore others in a group of stimuli.
 Basically, in simpler terms, not all information reaches and connects to you.
 You perceive the information you relate to.

 Selective retention is when you remember the parts of the stimuli that support your personal feelings and beliefs and forget the inputs that do not.
 In easier terms, you remember the information that connects to you at a psychological level.

 Selective distortion is when you twist inconsistent information to abide by your personal beliefs and feelings.
 When an ambiguous input is provided, you at times may bend the information as per your will to fit in your existing set of values and beliefs.
 Thus there are chances that subtle marketing tactics may backfire and thus most marketing strategies are much directed.